 Just south of the airport, Smathers Beach is the largest beach in the city.
 Despite the size and nearby transit hub, it’s actually a super peaceful neighbourhood.
 This makes it an excellent spot for families looking to kick back and relax.

-Peaceful Apartment in Smathers Beach – Moondance at La Brisa
+Peaceful Apartment in Smathers Beach – Seaside condo with pool

 If you have a little more money to spend, check out this luxurious condo.
 The spacious interiors are complemented with thoughtful interior design, creating a bright and breezy vibe.
-La Brisa Condominium Complex is known as one of the best in Key West, with more sports and dining facilities than you’ll have time to get through.
+This Condominium Complex comes with two pools, private parking, a tennis court and a shuffleboard area.

 Roomy Condo in Smathers Beach – Driftwood Dreams